DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 for both the tenants and Urban Resort to make the place they had created together more financially healthy and sustainable.
 The question, of course, is: will it also remain healthy and sustainable in terms of its creativity and its subversive practices?
 Will the musicians still be smoking marijuana in the hallways, and will an artist in-between residencies still feel free enough to sleep in her studio for a short time?
 Only time will tell.

 ## The Volkshotel and Its Legacy

-At the official opening of the Volkshotel on June 27, 2014, Urban Resort and Cor van Zadelhoff shared a stage.
+At the official opening of the Volkshotel on June 27, 2014, Urban Resort and Cor van Zadelhoff shared the stage.
 Jaap Draaisma decided not to let the odd match go unnoticed for the large audience, and stated in his speech that he wanted to see the Volkshotel as a continuation of the alternative, affordable spaces of Amsterdam.
 Making references to Urban